 9. Try Alterative Therapy

 A spa day could be just you thing you need to get rid of those winter blahs.
-Massages have been shown to lower depression by over 50 percent, by reducing stress hormones and the increasing depression-fighting chemicals, serotonin and dopamine.
+Massages have been shown to lower depression by over 50 percent by reducing stress hormones and increasing the depression-fighting chemicals serotonin and dopamine.

-Acupuncture has also been used very successfully to help overcome anxiety and depression as it helps put your body back in balance.
+Acupuncture has also been used very successfully to help overcome anxiety and depression, as it helps put your body back in balance.

-10. Laughter Could Be The Best Medicine
+10. Laughter: The Best Medicine

 Eco18 is a collective of creative-writing individuals from different backgrounds with a common goal—to live a healthier, more natural lifestyle.
 Their combined expertise, humor, and opinions explore green and sustainable in a practical, fun way. www.eco18.com